A 2009 Great Place in America, Franklin, Tennessee, invited a CPAT during the summer of 2013.

 Fifth Avenue North contained marginal commercial uses prior to the May 2010 Nashville Flood, and multiple buildings have been vacant since that time.
 The city recently amended the zoning ordinance and passed a resolution in an effort to provide some flexibility for property owners while the city pursues a study by outside expertise.

-The city is seeking national-level, objective, interdisciplinary recommendations regarding the potential futures of the 5th Avenue North corridor.
+The city sought national-level, objective, interdisciplinary recommendations regarding the potential futures of the 5th Avenue North corridor.

 September 15-19, 2013